kubernetes-retired/service-catalog/docs/v1/use-cases.md

 There must be a way to delete brokers from the catalog.
 We should evaluate whether deleting a broker should:

-1. Cascade down to the Service ServiceInstances for the broker
+1. Cascade down to the Service Instances for the broker
-2. Leave orphaned Service ServiceInstances in the Service Catalog
+2. Leave orphaned Service Instances in the Service Catalog
-3. Fail if Service ServiceInstances still exist for the broker
+3. Fail if Service Instances still exist for the broker

 ### Search and Browsing Services